-- Every fat containing product is combined of saturated and unsaturated fats.
+- Learn all about fat: Every fat containing product is combined of saturated and unsaturated fats.
 Don’t avoid saturated fats that come naturally: grass-fed organic beef and beef fat, naturally raised lamb, organic dairy products (butter, cheese, milk, cream), coconut oil

 - Avoid processed, fried foods and foods containing artificial trans fats

 - Try it yourself!
 If you are about to lose some weight – try to replace some carbs and sugars with fat rich products.
 Share your results with us!